MayureshPG1/VisualSimilarityImageSearch/readme.md

 The feature vector is an abstract representation of the image.
 This vector encodes image data in a more compact and feature-rich manner.

-One of the best to get a very good feature vector is to use the last layers of pre-trained Convolutional Neural Network.
+One of the best ways to get a very good feature vector is to use the last layer of pre-trained Convolutional Neural Network.

-In CNN's, initial layers represent simple filters detecting edges and curves, etc. And at the last layer, we get the final abstract response of an image to all the filters in all layers.
+In CNN's, initial layers represent simple filters detecting edges and curves, etc. And at the last layer, we get the final abstract response of an image.

 I've decided to use VGG16 CNN trained on ImageNet.
 As its widely used and its weights are available in Keras.

 I've used model trained on ImageNet as its a very wide dataset with 1000 output classes.
-Thus the filters trained on it would be generic enough that our fashion images should produce as very good output response.
-(If not we've to train VGG with our dataset or use pre-trained datasets such as FashionNet.
+Thus the filters trained on it would be generic enough that our fashion images should produce very good feature vectors.
+(If not we've to train VGG with our dataset or use pre-trained datasets such as FashionNet.)

 So, I am essentially planning to use transfer learning from a pre-trained network.
 Get image feature vectors and use a KNN like classifier to find K nearest similar images to a given test image.